 - Improve Mood. ‘‘With chronic illness, it’s doom and gloom all the time.
 When you have an allied health professional come in, they often talk about the negative symptoms of the condition.
 People in the group may think, ‘Is that going to happen to me?’
 The laughter session lifted the mood and brought the group together.’’
 (Read more on how laughter helps uplift mood-states.)

 - Reduce Anxiety.
-Laughter yoga involves laughter exercises and deep breathing techniques that lower cortisol (stress hormone) levels in the body and activate the body’s relaxation response.
+Laughter wellness involves laughter exercises and deep breathing techniques that lower cortisol (stress hormone) levels in the body and activate the body’s relaxation response.
 According to the Group Facilitator, ‘‘The most crippling part of Parkinson’s can be the anxiety.
-Laughter yoga focuses on positive ways of managing symptoms.’’
+Laughter Wellness focuses on positive ways of managing symptoms.’’
 (Read more on how laughter alleviates anxiety and stress.)

 - Increase Voice Volume.
 Symptoms of Parkinson’s may include speech and voice disorders, such as speaking with a soft voice.
 The Group Facilitator felt that the deep breathing exercises and laughter exercises, that encouraged participants to use the diaphragm, were helpful.
 She said, “Laughing from the diaphragm encouraged people to increase their volume or maintain their volume because they have to use the diaphragm to increase volume.’’